esswambui/hospitaldb/README.md

 ### Illustations of how to use python with SQLite

 ## 1- sqliteconnection.py
+The code:
-An SQLite database connection to a database that resides in the memory
+- Creates a SQLite database connection to a database that resides in the memory.
+= Crestes an empty table.
+- Prints out the table structure.